ahmadalli/vscode-nginx-conf/README.md

 Many features in it include syntax highlight, auto-complete, in-editor documents, embedded Lua block, and more.

+# Why Fork?

+The [upstream repo] seems to be left unmaintained and there was compatibility issue with `raynigon.nginx-formatter` extension because the upstream projects used `NGINX` as language id while the formatter extension uses `nginx` and therefore it's not possible to use both extensions on the same file

 ## Installation

 1. Click `Extension` button in left side of VSCode.
 (Shortcut: <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>X</kbd> or <kbd>Command</kbd>+<kbd>Shift</kbd>+<kbd>X</kbd>)